frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/data-and-privacy/data-import.md

 <!--add breadcrumbs-->

 # Data Import

+**Data import lets you import records from a CSV/Excel file.**

 Data Import (formerly known as the Data Import Tool) is a great way to upload (or edit) bulk data (especially master data) into the system.

-To begin importing data, go to the Transaction you want to import or:
+To begin importing data, go to:

 > Home > Settings > Data > Import Data

+Or go to the Transaction you want to import and click on Menu > Import:

 <img alt="Start Import" class="screenshot" src="{{docs_base_url}}/assets/img/setup/data-import/data-import-1-new.png">

 ## 1. Using Data Import

 Data in ERPNext is stored in tables like a spreadsheet with columns and rows of data.
+Each form likes Sales Order has multiple fields like Customer, Company, etc. It also has tables like the item table, tax table, etc. In Data Import, the set of fields in the Sales Order are treated as the main table and the rows inside the child table (item table) are treated as the child table for data import.

-Each entity in ERPNext can have multiple child tables associated with it too.
+Each form in ERPNext can have multiple child tables associated with it.

 The child tables are linked to the parent tables and are implemented where there are multiple values for any property.
-For example an Item can have multiple prices, an Invoice has multiple Items, and so on.
+For example, an Item can have multiple prices, a Sales Invoice has multiple Items, Taxes and so on.

 ### 1.1 Downloading the Template
-Considering the supplier DocType as an example, after clicking on Import:
+Considering the Supplier document type as an example, after clicking on Import:

+> A document type (DocType) is a form (master or transaction) in ERPNext.
+Eg: Item, Sales Order.

-1. Select DocType for which template should be downloaded (if navigating from Settings).
+1. Select document type for which template should be downloaded (if navigating from Settings).
 1. Select action as Insert new records.
 1. Click on Download template.
 1. Select whether to create a template for all or just the mandatory columns for a supplier.